Some unseasonably warm spring-like weather, along with an extra jar of dandelion-infused olive oil I had on hand, inspired this shampoo bar recipe.

 You don’t have to cover or insulate hot process soap.
 Let the soap sit in the mold overnight then remove the next day and slice into bars.
 I sometimes cut shampoo bars in half again, to make “shampoo sticks”.

-You can use this soap right away, though the bars really benefit from curing a full 4 to 6 weeks to harden up.
+You can try a small bit of the soap right away, though the bars really benefit from curing a full 4 or more weeks to improve its structure and firmness.

 And that’s it – you’re done!